 Comparator / control treatment

-Whanau/families in the community support only group (comparison group) will receive 30-minute support phone or Zoom calls from the project manager or another consistent researcher once a month for six months.
+Whanau/families in the community support only group (comparison group) will receive 30-minute support phone or Zoom calls from the project manager or another consistent researcher once a month for five months.
 The researcher will listen to parents’ thoughts and concerns, give general advice in response to their questions, and assist with referrals if requested.
 The support calls will not include any content from Raupi te Raupo.
 Some calls will be recorded to monitor treatment adherence.

 Control group